Efficient Saliency Maps for Explainable AI: Introduction

 \section{Introduction}

 Deep neural networks (DNN) have provided a new burst of research in the machine learning community.
 However, their complexity obfuscates the underlying processes that drive their inferences.
 This has lead to a new field of \emph{explainable AI} (XAI).
 A variety of tools are being developed to enable researchers to peer into the inner workings of DNNs.
 One such tool is the XAI saliency map.
 It is generally used with image or video processing applications and is supposed to show what parts of an image or video frame are most important to a network's decisions.
-The seemingly most popular methods derive a \emph{gradient} saliency map by back-propagating a gradient from the end of the network and project it onto an image plane \citep{Simonyan14,Zeiler14,Springenberg15,Sundararajan17,Patro19}.
+The seemingly most popular methods derive a \emph{gradient} saliency map by back-propagating a gradient from the end of the network and project it onto an image plane \cite{Simonyan14,Zeiler14,Springenberg15,Sundararajan17,Patro19}.
 The gradient can typically be from a loss function, layer activation or class activation.
-Thus, it requires storage of the data necessary to compute a full backward pass on the input image.
+Thus in order to get fine-grained details, it requires storage of the data necessary to compute a full backward pass on the input image.

-Several newer methods attempt to iteratively augment the image or a mask in ways that affect the precision of the results \citep{Vedaldi17,Chang18}.
-Additionally, saliency map encoders can be trained within the network itself \citep{Dabkowski17}.
-Both of these methods have a distinct advantage of being more self-evidently empirical when compared with gradient techniques. \emph{Class Activation Map} (CAM) methods \citep{Selvaraju17,Chattopadhyay18,Omeiza19} efficiently map a specified class to a region in an image, but the saliency map is very coarse.
-They generally use a method like \emph{Guided Backprop} \citep{Springenberg15} to add finer pixel level details.
+Several newer methods attempt to iteratively augment the image or a mask in ways that affect the precision of the results \cite{Vedaldi17,Chang18}.
+Additionally, saliency map encoders can be trained within the network itself \cite{Dabkowski17}.
+Both of these methods have a distinct advantage of being more self-evidently empirical when compared with gradient techniques. \emph{Class Activation Map} (CAM) methods \cite{Selvaraju17,Chattopadhyay18,Omeiza19} efficiently map a specified class to a region in an image, but the saliency map is very coarse.
+They generally use a method like \emph{Guided Backprop} \cite{Springenberg15} to add finer pixel level details.
 This requires a full backwards pass through the network, and it adds significant memory and computational overhead to CAM solutions relative to just computing the CAM alone.
-Several of the CAM methods compute gradients aside from the use of Guided Backprop, but we will differentiate them by referring to them as CAM methods.
+Generally speaking, CAM methods compute gradients as well, but they only do so on the last few network layers.
+We will differentiate them from full pass gradient techniques by referring to them as CAM methods.